ojrosten/sequoia/README.md

 under active development, comprising a sophisticated [testing framework](https://ojrosten.github.io/sequoia/html/dc/d92/testframeworkpage.html) together with various mathematical abstractions, the most mature of which is a graph implementation.
+The latter is useable in constant expressions, supporting traversals which may return compile-time constants.

 ## Licensing: